 |Renowned example of Warhol’s signature pop art style.

 Original price & Worth & Auction records

-Warhol produced 13 almost identical portraits of Marilyn Monroe, each with a different colored background for his first one-man exhibition.
-In November 1962, three months after Marilyn Monroe passing away, these works sold for $250.
+Warhol produced 13 almost identical portraits of Marilyn Monroe, each with a different colored background for his first one-person exhibition.
+In November 1962, three months after Marilyn Monroe passed away, these works sold for $250.

 On May 14, 1998, Orange Marilyn was auctioned at Sotheby’s evening sale of contemporary art.
 Estimated at $4-6 million, it set a new record at $17.3 million for the highest price paid for a Warhol11.

 On May 9, 2022, Warhol’s Marilyn portrait Shot Sage Blue Marilyn (1964) broke yet another record for the artist.
 Sold at Christie’s for a whopping $170 million, the work set a new record for Warhol, surpassing the pop artist’s previous auction record of $105 million paid for his Silver Car Crash (1963) in 2015.

 Shot Sage Blue Marilyn is now the most expensive 20th-century artwork and the most expensive artwork of an American artist sold at an auction.